Vietnam.vn - Nền tảng quảng bá Việt Nam

 The UN Secretary-General pointed out that the internet has connected us in extraordinary ways, but criminals have adapted just as quickly.

-“Every day, cyberattacks defraud families, disrupt essential services, compromise economies and spread horrific child abuse material.
-A scam carried out in one country can devastate victims in five others while the evidence is stored in a sixth.
-To date, there are no globally agreed rules to prevent this,” said Mr. Guterres.
+"Every day, cyberattacks scam families, disrupt essential services, attack economies, and spread horrific child abuse material.
+A scam carried out in one country can devastate victims in five other countries while evidence is stored in a sixth.
+To date, there are no globally agreed-upon rules to prevent this," Guterres said.

-The United Nations Convention against Cybercrime therefore provides States with a powerful tool to prevent and combat cybercrime, while protecting human rights in cyberspace.
+Therefore, the United Nations Convention against Cybercrime provides countries with a powerful tool to prevent and combat cybercrime, while also protecting human rights in cyberspace.

-“The convention allows law enforcement agencies to share digital evidence across borders, one of the biggest barriers to justice to date.
-It also establishes a 24/7 cooperation network that helps countries trace money, identify perpetrators and recover stolen assets,” the UN Secretary-General said.
+"The Convention allows law enforcement agencies to share digital evidence across borders, one of the biggest barriers to justice to date.
+The Convention also establishes a 24/7 collaborative network that helps countries track money flows, identify perpetrators, and recover stolen assets," said the UN Secretary-General.

 Notably, for the first time in an international treaty, the act of distributing private images without consent is recognized as a criminal offense, a major victory for victims of cyberbullying.

-The UN Secretary-General affirmed that it is important to translate today's signatures into concrete actions.
-The Convention needs to be ratified quickly, fully implemented and supported with resources, training and technology, especially for developing countries.
+The UN Secretary-General affirmed that it is crucial to translate today's signatures into concrete action.
+The Convention needs to be ratified quickly, fully implemented, and supported by resources, training, and technology, especially for developing countries.

-"The United Nations will accompany countries in this process, through the United Nations Office on Drugs and Crime (UNODC)," Mr. Guterres emphasized.
+"The United Nations will work alongside countries in this process, through the United Nations Office on Drugs and Crime (UNODC)," Mr. Guterres emphasized.

-Responding to reporters' questions, Secretary-General António Guterres stressed the importance of the Convention's implementation prospects, saying that countries need to ratify and put in place enforcement mechanisms as soon as possible.
-In particular, the Convention guarantees human rights, and criminal investigation processes will also follow their own processes and absolutely respect human rights.
+Answering questions from reporters, Secretary-General António Guterres emphasized the importance of the Convention's implementation prospects, stressing that states need to ratify it and establish enforcement mechanisms as soon as possible.
+In particular, the Convention guarantees human rights, and criminal investigation procedures will adhere to specific processes and show absolute respect for human rights.

 Source: https://thanhnien.vn/thu-tuong-an-ninh-mang-khong-phai-la-van-de-cua-rieng-mot-quoc-gia-nao-185251025160509346.htm